Cambodian Royal Chronicles: Manuscripts

 The manuscripts known as KK (1869), SP (1878), VJ (1934), No. 1049 (1835), and No. 1613 (1855) are in the Buddhist Institute library in Phnom Penh; given their extreme fragility people are not allowed to access them as a general rule.
 B39/5 (1818) and P3 (a copy of KK) are in Paris.

 There exist around thirty-four copies of chronicles in Khmer language, along with three texts transcribed in Latin (systeme des missionaires) in the French National Library.

 Version 2 - The oldest chronicle, 'The Fragment of Ang Eng', offered to King Rama I dating to 1796, was translated into Thai language, as such it remains in Bangkok.
 It only describes the reign of Param Nibbanapad (or Maha Nibbanapad) (1346-1351) to the reign of Paramaraja I (Cau Bana Yat) (1434-1438).
 Composition of a new chronicle was an integral part of any royal restoration.

-Further works are the complete chronicle of Ukana Vansa Sarbejn Nan (or Nan in short), the complete chronicle of Samtec Cauva Vamn Juon (or VJ, or Juon in short), the chronicle of Vatt Kok Kak(KK) and the Ampal Ksatr.
+Further works are the complete chronicle of Ukana Vansa Sarbejn Nan (or Nan in short), the complete chronicle of Somdach Veang Thiounn (or VJ, or Thiounn or Juon in short), the chronicle of Vatt Kok Kak(KK) and the Ampal Ksatr.

 The chronicle of Nan was ordered by King Ang Cand (1797-1835), written in 1818.
 It was copied and revised into at least 4 versions.

 Another version of Nan’s chronicle was copied and revised by prince Nopparat in 1878 (son of King Ang Duong), called “Chronicle of Nopparat”, who added new information and changed some of the dates of the events.

 Nong tradition - The Nong chronicle 1818 composed by Oknha Vongsa Sarapech (Nong) at the court of Ang Chan (1806–35) covering the period of 1414 to 1800.
 The basis for Francis Garnier's translation in journal asiatique (1871—72).

-The "SrokSreh - Amazing Angkor Wat Channel" has published a brief survey called "Setting the Khmer chronicles" presenting the plots of and/or additional information on a number of the chronicles:
+The "SrokSreh - Amazing Angkor Wat Channel" has published a brief survey called "Setting the Khmer chronicles" presenting the plots of and/or additional information on a number of the chronicles.